jdevera/sub/README.md

 ## What's on your sub

-You get a few commands that come with your sub:
+There are some commands that are implemented directly in the sub program:

 * `commands`: Prints out every subcommand available
 * `completions`: Helps kick off subcommand autocompletion.
 * `help`: Document how to use each subcommand
 * `init`: Shows how to load your sub with autocompletions, based on your shell.

-* `shell`: Helps with calling subcommands that might be named the same as builtin/executables.
+Also, your sub comes with:

 * `example`: An example of multi level sub commands, it's safe to remove.

-If you ever need to reference files inside of your sub's installation, say to access a file in the `share` directory, your sub exposes the directory path in the environment, based on your sub name.
+If you ever need to reference files inside of your sub's installation, say to access a file in the `share` directory, your sub exposes the root directory path in the environment, based on your sub name.
 For a sub named `rush`, the variable name will be `_RUSH_ROOT`.

 Here's an example subcommand you could drop into your `libexec` directory to show this in action: (make sure to correct the name!)